What is the Williams Pipeline

 Now that the application has been received, a environmental impact statement will be compiled.

-Summer 2017 – Public hearings and comment period to be commence.
+November-December 2017 – Public hearings and comment period commence.
 Awaiting further details.

 Should the project be approved, the Williams website claims that construction will begin in Summer 2018.
 Construction would be complete and pipeline placed into service by Fall/Winter 2019/2020.